 In June or July of the year following each seeding/planting event, and continuing for a minimum of 5 years or until restoration and/or revegetation is deemed successful, a qualified independent botanist or revegetation specialist would examine a representative cross section of the revegetated areas.
-Care would be taken to survey areas throughout the geographic extent of the solar project sites and around the perimeter fences where shrub and tree planting visual barriers were planted.
+Care would be taken to survey areas throughout the geographic extent of the solar project sites and around the perimeter fences where shrub and tree planting visual barriers were planted, including any wetland and riparian areas that were enhanced with seeding and planting.
 A minimum of 20% of the revegetated acreage would be examined.